CEJ2VH/MonteCarlo/README.md

     *play* Clears any previous roll results.
         Rolls all dice in the dice list a given number of times  and saves the results

-        Arguments: n_rolls- number of times all dice should be rolled
+        Arguments: n_rolls (int)- number of times all dice should be rolled
         Outputs: None

     *most_recent_play* Returns the last sets of rolled dice results with two format options.